Complex care in Woolston, Warrington

 Woolston House has 40 bedrooms, each with an en-suite, across four units.

-With this small group living, we’re able to provide a homely and supportive environment that’s more responsive to individual needs.
+With this small group living, we’re able to provide a homely, and supportive environment that’s more responsive to individual needs.

 We offer a variety of accessible baths and showers for a range of mobility needs.